MarsicoFL/LocalAncestry/README.md

 # LocalAncestry
-This repo contains a pipeline for local ancestry estimation using rfmix2 and 1000GP data
+This repo contains a pipeline for local ancestry estimation using rfmix2 and 1000GP  (plus HGDP, optional) data

 # Local ancestry estimation